QuentinRa/blog.quentinra.dev/programming-languages/low-level/libraries/ncurses/index.md

 <div class="row row-cols-md-2"><div>

-NCurses "new curses" is a successor of the curses library.
+NCurses "new curses" is a successor to the curses library.
 It's a C library to write text-based interfaces <small>(e.g. interfaces in a terminal)</small>.

 It's commonly used by Linux programs such as `vim`.